Thermodynamic process: Natural process

 Only natural processes occur in nature.
 For thermodynamics, a natural process is a transfer between systems that increases the sum of their entropies, and is irreversible.
 Natural processes may occur spontaneously upon the removal of a constraint, or upon some other thermodynamic operation, or may be triggered in a metastable or unstable system, as for example in the condensation of a supersaturated vapour.
 Planck emphasised the occurrence of friction as an important characteristic of natural thermodynamic processes that involve transfer of matter or energy between system and surroundings.

-Fictively reversible process
+Effectively reversible process

 To describe the geometry of graphical surfaces that illustrate equilibrium relations between thermodynamic functions of state, no one can fictively think of so-called "reversible processes".
 They are convenient theoretical objects that trace paths across graphical surfaces.
 They are called "processes" but do not describe naturally occurring processes, which are always irreversible.
 Because the points on the paths are points of thermodynamic equilibrium, it is customary to think of the "processes" described by the paths as fictively "reversible".
 Reversible processes are always quasistatic processes, but the converse is not always true.